plenoptic-org/plenoptic/docs/tutorials/introduction.md

 );
 ```

-In this case, we can see that the minimum eigendistortion looks similar to that of the `Gaussian`: an unoriented pattern of high-frequency noise.
-The maximum eigendistortion, however, has a much higher frequency than that of the `Gaussian`, corresponding to the change in the filter.
+In this case, we can see that the minimum eigendistortion looks similar to that of the `Gaussian` <!-- skip-lint -->: an unoriented pattern of high-frequency noise.
+The maximum eigendistortion, however, has a much higher frequency than that of the `Gaussian` <!-- skip-lint -->, corresponding to the change in the filter.

 ## Adding some nonlinear features to the mix

 So far, our models have all been linear.
 That means that they're easy to understand, and we could indeed infer much of the information above by just looking at the Fourier transform of the model's filter[^fft].
 However, if we add nonlinear features, analysis of model selectivity becomes trickier.
-To see what this looks like, let's use the `LuminanceGainControl` model, which adds gain control[^gaincontrol]: we take the output of the filter and divide it by the local luminance.
+To see what this looks like, let's use the {class}`~plenoptic.models.LuminanceGainControl` model, which adds gain control[^gaincontrol]: we take the output of the filter and divide it by the local luminance.

 [^fft]: Try it yourself!
     ```python